15 female ex-Redskins employees allege sexual harassment, bombshell report says

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-According to The Post, the team declined a request to release former female employees from these agreements so they could speak on the record without fear of legal revenge.
+According to The Post, the team declined a request to release 15 of the former female employees from non-disclosure agreements so they could speak on the record.

+Emily Applegate, who worked as a marketing coordinator before leaving in 2015, was the only woman who spoke to the newspaper on the record about her experience working for the organization.
+The allegations, which reportedly ran from 2006 to 2019, would fall under unwelcome overtures or comments of a sexual nature, and exhortations to wear revealing clothing and flirt with clients to close sales deals.

+"It was the most miserable experience of my life," Applegate told the newspaper.
+"And we all tolerated it, because we knew if we complained -- and they reminded us of this -- there were 1,000 people out there who would take our job in a heartbeat."